 We use third-party data center hosting facilities for customers buying our SaaS product offering, and we use enterprise cloud computing providers in connection with certain other aspects of our business, including cloud-based data processing, storage and other services.
 In the case of data center hosting facilities, while we control the actual computer and storage systems upon which our software runs, and deploy them to the data center hosting facilities, we do not control the operation or availability of these facilities.
 We similarly do not have control over the operation or availability of enterprise cloud computing providers that we use.
 Any changes in third-party service levels at these facilities or any errors, defects, disruptions or other performance problems at or related to these facilities that affect our services could harm our reputation and may damage our customers' businesses.
-Interruptions in our service may reduce our revenue, cause us to issue credits or pay penalties, cause customers and potential customers believe our service is unreliable.
+Interruptions in our service may reduce our revenue, cause us to issue credits or pay penalties, cause customers to terminate their subscriptions and adversely affect our attrition rates and our ability to attract new customers.
+Our business will also be harmed if our customers and potential customers believe our service is unreliable.
 We do not control the operation of any of these facilities, and they are vulnerable to damage or interruption from earthquakes, floods, fires, power loss, telecommunications failures and similar events.
 They may also be subject to break-ins, sabotage, intentional acts of vandalism and similar misconduct.
 Despite precautions taken at these facilities, the occurrence of a natural disaster or an act of terrorism, a decision to close the facilities without adequate notice or other unanticipated problems at these facilities could result in lengthy interruptions in our service.
 Even with the disaster recovery arrangements, our service could be interrupted.